rotundasoftware/matches-where-query/README.md

 ```

 ## isBetween
 The compared attribute must be between the minimum and maximum values provided to result in a match.
-The limits provided are included in the range for the value.
+The limits provided are included in the range for the value. `NULL` values are automatically discarded.

 ```
 {